-The effects of the numerical disturbances appear mainly in the $z$ direction (i.e., the direction of the magnetic field).
-Moreover, the Alfv\'en wave induces ponderomotive force, driving plasma motions along the magnetic field.
-Therefore, the longitudinal velocity components are compared in Figure \ref{fig:waves}.
-Apparently, when it is weakly collisional (panel a), the neutral fluids are decoupled from the ionized fluids, whose motions are driven by the Alfv\'en wave.
+The effects of the numerical disturbances appear in the $z$ direction (i.e., the direction of the magnetic field).
+The Alfv\'en wave-induced ponderomotive force {relates to $-{\partial E^2_{\perp}}/{\partial z}$, in which $E_{\perp}$ is the electric field perpendicular to the magnetic field \citep{Lundin2006,Sykora_2023}.
+Therefore, upward motions (positive longitudinal velocity) are driven by the ponderomotive force, as shown} in Figure \ref{fig:waves}.
+When it is weakly collisional (panel a), the neutral fluids are decoupled from the ionized fluids, whose motions are driven by the Alfv\'en wave.
 Each neutral fluid also moves independently because of the imbalance between gravity and the respective plasma gas pressure, while neither collisions with ionized fluids nor magnetic pressure affect neutral fluids.
 In contrast, all fluids in the strongly collisional simulation are coupled, behaving as a single-fluid as expected (panel b).
-More importantly, we can observe that in the strongly collisional simulation, the total velocity is zero before the wave arrives, showing that the cHE stratification is indeed in hydrostatic equilibrium, providing another way to validate the MFMS code -- once it is collisionally coupled the plasma behaves as a single fluids.
+More importantly, we can observe that in the strongly collisional simulation, the total velocity is zero before the wave arrives, showing that the cHE stratification is indeed in hydrostatic equilibrium, providing another way to validate the MFMS code; namely once it is collisionally coupled, the plasma behaves as a single fluid.

 Simulations using physical collisional frequencies \citep{Wargnier_2022} show significant decoupling of neutral helium (panels c-e).
 A similar result was also obtained by \citet{Martinez-Gomez2018}, although only initially homogeneous media were considered. \citet{Wargnier_2023} also found that neutral helium is more significantly decoupled from other fluids during upper-chromospheric magnetic reconnection.
 Thus, including helium may be important for modeling the dynamics across the TR.
 Moreover, when using cHE stratification (panels c and e), neutral helium has a higher longitudinal velocity than pHE (panel d), due to the contribution of the pressure gradient, which is more obvious in Figure \ref{fig:cHE_pHE_vz}.
 The ionization process strengthens the interactions between ionized and neutral fluids, thereby increasing the coupling in the simulation (e).
-Nevertheless, in general, neutral helium has smaller longitudinal velocity than the other fluids.
+Nevertheless, in general, neutral helium has a smaller longitudinal velocity than the other fluids.